 - Will I be able to enjoy normal sexual relations?

 - What are the chances my cancer will recur (come back) with the treatments we have discussed?

 - Should I follow a special diet?

 - What is my expected prognosis, based on my cancer as you view it?

 - What do I tell my children, husband, parents, and other family members?

 In addition to these sample questions, be sure to write down some questions of your own.
 For instance, you might want specific information about anticipated recovery times so that you can plan your work schedule.
 Or you may want to ask about second opinions or about clinical trials for which you may qualify.

 Other health care professionals, such as nurses and social workers, may have the answers to some of your questions.
-You can find more information about communicating with your health care team in Talking With Your Doctor.
+You can find more information about communicating with your health care team in The Doctor-Patient Relationship.